I love family gatherings. They give us a chance to learn about and celebrate our heritage.

-Not all of these ideas require a gathering, so you will be able to implement these ideas to share your family history even if you don't have a family gathering in your near future.
+Not all of these ideas require a gathering, so you will be able to implement these ideas to share your family history even if you don't have a gathering in the near future.

 A family tree wall let the family members see how they fit into the big picture and how they are related to each other.